dodona-edu/programmeursleerling/chapters/07 iterations/02 for loops/description/description.en.md

 I am not going to ask you to build a `for` loop that asks the user to enter numbers until the user enters zero.
 Why not?

+[^2]: Unfortunately, I will have to revise this statement in Chapter
+    <a href="#ch:iteratorsandgenerators" data-reference-type="ref" data-reference="ch:iteratorsandgenerators">24</a>,
+    but it requires knowledge of pretty advanced Python to create an endless `for` loop – for now, and in general practice, you may assume that `for` loops are guaranteed to end.